theteachr/python-basics/README.md

 say_hi('Genie') # Hi, Genie!
 ```
 `say_hi` is the *function*.
 `name` is its *parameter*.
 `'Genie'` is the *argument*.

+> To call a function, you must put `()` at the end of the function name (`func()`) and pass the require arguments (can be left empty if no arguments).
 > When a function is called, the parameters are given references to the arguments.
 > `name` will be bound to `'Genie'`.

 ## Arithmetic Operators
+These operators are used to perform arithmetic operations on python objects.

 Sign  | Function
 :----:|---------